 Students who have completed three (3) years of full-time, face-to-face secondary or post-secondary education in an English-speaking country where English is the primary language of instruction may meet VCC’s English language requirements by completing a high school or university English course with specific grades according to the program-specific English requirements stated in the above chart.
 Refer to the list of English-speaking countries.

 The required high school English grades may vary by program.
 Refer to the English Entrance Requirements for International Students for program-specific requirements.
 English as a Second Language (ESL) and transfer (TS) courses from non-English speaking countries are not considered in the three-year calculation.

 Students who have completed an undergraduate English of three (3) credits in an English-speaking country may meet VCC’s English language requirements.
 The required grades vary by program.
 Refer to the above chart for program-specific university English requirements.

-Students who have been awarded a degree from an accredited Canadian post-secondary institution where English is the language of instruction are considered to have met the language proficiency requirements for all VCC programs.
+Students who have been awarded a degree from an accredited Canadian post-secondary institution where English is the language of instruction may met the language proficiency requirements for VCC programs.
 University degrees with at least 3-years of face-to-face non-ESL instruction, obtained from an English-speaking country where English is the language of instruction, may be accepted as an equivalency.